 Carry an original ID card and a photograph.

 Is there a doctor accompanying us on the trek?

 There are no doctors on the trek but your trek leaders are trained first aiders.
 A full fledged first aid kit will always be with the team.

 Do you provide toilet tents?
 Is it necessary to dig catholes?

-There is no civilization or buildings on the treks.
+There is no civilisation or buildings on the treks.
 No concrete toilets are available.
 We have toilet tents.
-Being environment friendly and hygenic is important.
+Being environment friendly and hygienic is important.
 All tissues need to be buried.
 Sanitary napkins need to be wrapped in newspaper and brought back in a zip lock pouch.
 No disposing them in the mountains.

 Is there any provisions for taking bath?